Web Scraping With jQuery: A Complete Tutorial

 Is this true also for jQuery?

-Can you use jQuery with Node.js?
+Can You Use jQuery With Node.js?

 npm install jquery

-That's what the target webpage looks like:
+Here's what our target page looks like:

 git clone https://github.com/Tonel/web-scraper-jquery